 After students have completed the handout, have them work in pairs to share their evaluations.
 Explain that part of critical listening is weighing the evidence on both sides of an issue.
-Suggest that they begin by discussing the work they did filling out the handout for both the pro and con side of the issue.
+Suggest that they begin by discussing the work they did filling out the handout for both sides of the issue.
 Then have them use a two-column chart, with one side labeled Pro and the other Con, to list reasons and evidence supporting both sides of the issue.
 After they create this chart, have them discuss the merits of both arguments.
-Then they should decide which side won their argument and be prepared to tell why.
+Then they should decide which argument won their agreement and be prepared to tell why.